How to apply to be a personal licence holder

 How to apply

-You can apply for a personal licence by downloading our application form.
+You can apply for a personal licence online.

 To apply for a personal licence you need: